luxfi/node/network/README.md

 ## Overview

-Avalanche is a decentralized [p2p](https://en.wikipedia.org/wiki/Peer-to-peer) (peer-to-peer) network of nodes that work together to run the Avalanche blockchain protocol.
+Lux is a decentralized [p2p](https://en.wikipedia.org/wiki/Peer-to-peer) (peer-to-peer) network of nodes that work together to run the Lux blockchain protocol.

 The `network` package implements the networking layer of the protocol which allows a node to discover, connect to, and communicate with other peers.

 ## Peers

-Peers are defined as members of the network that communicate with one another to participate in the Avalanche protocol.
+Peers are defined as members of the network that communicate with one another to participate in the Lux protocol.

 Peers communicate by enqueuing messages between one another.
 Each peer on either side of the connection asynchronously reads and writes messages to and from the remote peer.
-Messages include both application-level messages used to support the Avalanche protocol, as well as networking-level messages used to implement the peer-to-peer communication layer.
+Messages include both application-level messages used to support the Lux protocol, as well as networking-level messages used to implement the peer-to-peer communication layer.

 ```mermaid
 sequenceDiagram